ToastCheng/blog/content/posts/2020-11-25-terraform.md

 ```

 ### Write config
-Here we are creating a config file that provisions a compute engine in GCP.
+Here we are creating a config file `config.tf` that provisions a compute engine in GCP.

+**Note**
+terraform will look at the current directory and find all the files with `.tf` extension.
+So it is ok to split different block into different file.
+You can even leverage this behavior by adding some part of the config that contains credential into `.gitignore`.

 #### 1. `provider`
 First you have to specify `google` as a provider in `provider` block.
 You have to set `project` to your own project, and provides the credential file, or you can specify the file path via environment variable `GOOGLE_APPLICATION_CREDENTIALS` just as other GCP sdk does.

-**Notice**
+**Note**
-1. Multiple provider is not allowed.
+1. Multiple providers are not allowed.
 You can have only one provider in a project i.e., a directory, or you will get `Error: Duplicate required providers configuration`.
 2. Carefully grant your credential.
 Or you will have terraform to create something it does not have permission to.
 Such as creating network: `Error: Error creating Network: googleapi: Error 403: Required 'compute.networks.create' permission for 'projects/xxxxx/global/networks/terraform-network', forbidden`.